eapowertools-archive/QSTicketEpicModule/README.md

   - __user directory:__ The name of the user directory users who will be accessing Qlik Sense through this authentication module are members of.
   - __shared secret:__ The shared secret is a value that corresponds with the key added to the configuration file of the [QlikSenseEpic2015DLL](https://github.com/eapowertools/QlikSenseEpic2015DLL).
   - __handshake:__ The handshake is a value stored inside of Epic Hyperspace in the BI configuration.
+  After confirming the configuration information, Click Next to continue the installation.
 ![7](./doc/img/7.png)
+9. Confirm the location of the services.conf file in the Qlik Sense site and click Next.
 ![8](./doc/img/8.png)
+10. If the virtual proxy does not exist, the install will create a virtual proxy called Epic and confirm creation.
 ![9](./doc/img/9.png)
+11. The service dispatcher will be stopped.
 ![10](./doc/img/10.png)
+12. And restarted to start the QS Ticket Epic Module.
 ![11](./doc/img/11.png)
+13. At this point the installation is complete.
+Click Finish to exit the installer.

 ![12](./doc/img/12.png)
 ![13](./doc/img/13.png)